Illustrious Energy video

 Screenplay: Martin Edmond, Leon Narbey; Photography: Alan Locke; Production Design: Janelle Aston; Editor: David Coulson; Original Music: Jan Preston; Percussion and voices: Don McGlashan; Producers: Don Reynolds, Chris Hampson; Director: Leon Narbey.

-Censor Rating: PG -- Review Rating: B-
+Censor Rating: PG -- Review Rating: B

-AVAILABILITY OF VHS OR DVD COPIES
+AVAILABILITY OF COPIES

 SOUNDTRACK ON AUDIO CD